ludiosarchive/py2clj-cheatsheet/README.md

-Encode some data to JSON and write it to a file:
+### Encode some data to JSON and write it to a file

 ```python
 import json